Why Do Players Compare Lotto Plus 1 and Lotto Plus 2?

 - Jackpot won more frequently — limits massive rollover builds

-- Lower tier prizes are pari-mutuel, so more winners = smaller shares
+- Lower-tier prizes are pari-mutuel, so more winners = smaller shares

 Pros